dimitrijekaranfilovic/personal-accounting/README.md

 * Properties files containing UTF characters cannot be properly loaded when program is executed from a executable .jar file.

-* Loading last saved look and feel is buggy immediately after app configuration.
+* Loading last saved look and feel sometimes produces NullPointerException.
+Cannot determine the steps which lead to the bug.

 ### Future updates